smartdevicelink/protocol_spec/README.md

       <b>Frame Type = 0x00 (Control Frame)</b><br>
       0x0 - 0xFFFFFFFF reserved.<br>
       <b>Frame Type = 0x02 (First Frame)</b><br>
-      0x08 The data size for a first frame is always 8 bytes.
-In the payload, the first four bytes denote the Total Size of the data contained in all consecutive frames, and the second four bytes denote the number of consecutive frames following this one<br>
+      In the payload, the first four bytes denote the Total Size of the data contained in all consecutive frames.
+This is always the size of whole non-encrypted payload (even if consecutive frames are encrypted).
+The second four bytes denote the number of consecutive frames following this one<br>
       <b>Frame Type = 0x01 or 0x03 (Single or Consecutive Frame)</b><br>
-      The total bytes in this frame's payload
+      The total bytes in this frame's payload.
+If frame is encrypted this is the size of encrypted payload, otherwise size of non-encrypted payload.
     </td>
   </tr>
   <tr>